Heart Healthy Physical Activity

 - A long-term goal is fine, but also make short-term goals, because they provide quicker feedback.

 - This is important, make it a priority.
 Plan it out.
 Find a time in your daily routine when you can regularly fit the activity in.

 - Consider doing your activity in 10-minute spurts throughout the day.
 Spurts can be as effective as being active for 30 minutes straight.

 - Be flexible.
 Life happens and you may find that you need to make adjustments to your routine.
 A rigid schedule and goal may not be worth the stress.
 Keep an open mind to new activities and schedules.

 Make It Count

 Any physical activity is better than none.
 But at least a few days per week you should aim for more than a leisurely stroll.
 A moderate intensity level is best to help you make health changes.
-Moderate intensity activity is enough to make you feel a little out of breath but not feel worn out when you are done.
+Moderate intensity activity is enough to get your heart rate up and make you feel a little out of breath but not feel worn out when you are done.

 Do not forget to enjoy your activity for the daily benefits it can bring and know that your heart appreciates it as well!